fscelliott/code-example-sensible/readme.md

 To see example data in a response quickly, run `extract_doc.py` with an example PDF and config:

-- Create secrets.py file in this directory (touch secrets.py) and specify your API_KEY (API_KEY = "YOUR_API_KEY") in the file.
-Verify that .gitignore lists secrets.py so you don't expose your key publically.
+- Clone this directory and add your API key to secrets.py (see previous steps).
 - Download an example [auto_insurance_quote PDF](https://github.com/sensible-hq/sensible-docs/raw/main/readme-sync/assets/v0/pdfs/auto_insurance_quote.pdf).
 - In constants.py, define doc_local_path using the path to the example PDF you downloaded.
 - In the [Sensible app](https://app.sensible.so/), create and name a doc type (for example, `test_auto_insurance_quote`).